Fighting to Get Your License Reinstated

 There is a way to keep your driving privileges, but it requires that you request a formal administrative hearing before the eleventh day after your arrest.
 This hearing is held before a hearing officer employed by the DMV (not the judge!) and if that hearing is successful, you may get your license back – at least until your court case works its way through the system.

-Upon your First Conviction, you must complete DUI school, apply to the Department of Motor Vehicles for a hearing for hardship reinstatement.
+- First Conviction: You must complete DUI school, apply to the Department of Motor Vehicles for a hearing for hardship reinstatement.

-If it is your Second Conviction Within 5 Years, your license will be revoked for 5 years, although you may apply for a hardship reinstatement after one year.
+- Second Conviction Within 5 Years: Your license will be revoked for 5 years, although you may apply for a hardship reinstatement after one year.
 You must complete DUI school and enroll and successfully stay in a supervision program for the remainder of the revocation time.
 You cannot consume any alcohol or use a controlled substance or drive a motor vehicle for 12 months prior to reinstatement.

-If it is your Third Conviction Within 10 Years your license will be revoked for ten years.
+- Third Conviction Within 10 Years: your license will be revoked for ten years.
 You can apply for hardship reinstatement after two years You cannot consume any alcohol or use a controlled substance or drive a motor vehicle for 12 months prior to reinstatement.

 If you have specific questions about how your DUI arrest can affect your license you should consult with a lawyer familiar with DUI arrests in Pinellas County, Pasco County or Hillsborough County.